wincle626/Hikey970_Linux_Installation/README.md

 2. It turns out the display overscan is caused by the compatibility of monitor with this board.
 It is solved by using another monitor.

-7. Switching from Netplan to NetworkManager make it much better.
+7. Switching from Netplan to NetworkManager make it slightly better.
 Then you need to update the /etc/network/interface with following content:

         auto lo